FDA chief spokesperson removed after convalescent plasma debacle

 Other parts of the botched rollout drew attention to Miller.
 In announcing the emergency authorization on Sunday, the FDA issued a statement with a headline that was in stark contrast to the agency’s usually staid releases, calling it “another achievement in administration’s fight against pandemic.”
 It is not clear who wrote the headline.

-Miller was criticized on Twitter by scientists for retweeting the claimed 35-percent reduction in mortality and then had to backtrack to correct it.
+Miller was criticized on Twitter by scientists for retweeting the claimed 35 percent reduction in mortality and then had to backtrack to correct it.

 The job Miller held usually, but not always, is filled by a career official with public health knowledge.